LD4P/arm/README.md

 The Art and Rare Materials ontologies are a product of the Mellon Foundation-funded Linked Data for Production (LD4P) project, 2016-2018.
 See the [LD4P public wiki](https://wiki.duraspace.org/pages/viewpage.action?pageId=74515029) for more information about this project.

-Adoption and use of these ontologies will be determined by RBMS-BSC and ARLIS <span style="color:red">MELANIE: NOT SURE IF ARLIS SHOULD BE MENTIONED HERE, and if so whether it should also be mentioned in the first paragraph, and full name given, as for RBMS.</span> following initial development and assessment.
+Adoption and use of these ontologies will be determined by RBMS-BSC and ARLIS **[MELANIE: NOT SURE IF ARLIS SHOULD BE MENTIONED HERE, and if so whether it should also be mentioned in the first paragraph, and full name given, as for RBMS]** following initial development and assessment.

 News
 -------------